x4dr/Fen/endworld/mecha/mecha.md

 # Mecha
 Mecha, short for mechanical, are typically giant walking robots, ruleswise, everything consisting of parts, having systems and having weight is handled as mecha, such as: cars, bikes, static defense towers, artillery installations, giant walking robots, giant treaded robots, Fridges and so on.

-A Mech has a size in Sectors which corresponds (roughly) to its weight, and a class, which is relevant for usage, representation in world and so on.
+A Mech has a size, given in Sectors, which corresponds (roughly) to its weight, and a class, which is relevant for usage, representation in world and so on.

 A mech can have multiple systems to accomplush tasks or Manage resources, like [Movement](endworld/mecha/systems/movement), [Energy](endworld/mecha/systems/energy), [Heat](endworld/mecha/systems/heat), [Offensive](endworld/mecha/systems/offensive), [Defensive](endworld/mecha/systems/defensive) and [Support](endworld/mecha/systems/support), as well as a [Seal](endworld/mecha/systems/support#seals) to protect against Contamination.